christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_09-Advanced_data_types.md

 ```

 We now set this to start at 1, rather than 0.
 When no user value is supplied, `dt` remains set to 0 and the error code is returned.

+# Exercises

+### 1- Making a linked list
+Write a program that makes a linked list of an arbitrary length.
+Define a simple structure of any kind you like.
+Then use a recursive algorithm and dynamic memory allocation to generate the list recursively.
+Write a function to traverse the list and print data from each element.

+### 2- Pruning the list
+Write a recursive function that removes the 'n-th' element from the list you created.